GTPGllc/Ender-2-Pro-v427/README.md

 LINK: https://www.amazon.com/gp/product/B07TMX9WFW
 ## TH3DStudio Link for Adapter Cable Set.
 (This is not a paid affiliate link)
 LINK: https://www.th3dstudio.com/product/ender-2-pro-stepper-motor-adapter-cable-4-pack/
-## Machine and Wiring Safety: All screw terminal wiring connections should have the tinned ends snipped off and replaced with wire ferrules.
+## Machine Wiring Safety: All screw terminal wiring connections should have the tinned ends snipped off and replaced with wire ferrules.
 You can purchase a wire ferrule and cripping tool kit at the links below.
 This is the kit I used, and the wire strippers.
 If you are not sure how to use the kit, see video link below.
 ### Disclaimer: GTPGllc (Gorilla Tech Programming Group, LLC) does NOT get paid or receive products for links to the BV3D You-Tube Channel, or BV3D's affiliate links.
 ### 1. Wire Ferrule Installation Video Link: https://www.youtube.com/watch?v=8F4zQVzDRww   BV3D Channel on You-Tube
 ### 2. Wire Ferrule Kit Link: https://amzn.to/3FpvCqI (This is an affiliate link that helps out the BV3D You-Tube Channel)